wheresvic/legendary/README.md

 - Wealth is not finite - creation of wealth is independent of the money supply.
 If you make a gift for someone using stones arranged in the shape of a heart, you have created something desirable and hence you are the more wealthier for it.
 - "A good scientist, in other words, does not merely ignore conventional wisdom, but makes a special effort to break it.
 Scientists go looking for trouble.
 This should be the m.o. of any scholar, but scientists seem much more willing to look under rocks." - Paul Graham
+- [The Log: What every software engineer should know about real-time data's unifying abstraction] (https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying), use a log infrastructure like Apache kafka for distributed data consistency - a bit enterprise heavy but some neat insights.